FernGlow/FGSegmentedControlViewController/README.md

 [self setViewControllers:@[firstViewController,secondViewController,thirdViewController]];
 ```

-### 3. Insert the segmented control into the desired view (e.g. UINavigationController's titleView, UIToolbar item, as a subview of another UIView, etc.)
+### 3. Insert the segmented control into the desired view

 ```objective-c
 self.navigationItem.titleView = self.segmentedControl;
 ```

+The segmented control can be placed in any view.

+* As the titleView property of a UINavigationController
+* As a UIBarButtonItem in a UIToolbar
+* As subview of another view

 ## Documentation